project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

 * The API key is required for accessing the data exhaust.

-### Pulling and extracting data using Channel exhaust API
+### Pulling and Extracting Data Using Channel Exhaust API

 Using the Channel exhaust API, you can download raw telemetry data or other summary data generated from raw telemetry for a specific channel.
 The channel exhaust api requests are executed immediately and the download url to download data will be available for download.